Xiaohan5349/approw-docs-v1/docs/en/guides/app/sso.md

 <LastUpdated/>

-After enabling single sign-on between applications, the login status between different applications under the same user pool will be connected
+After enabling single sign-on between applications, the login status between different applications under the same user pool will be connected.
+End users only need to log in once to travel between different applications

 ## Create Two Applications